Orange Juice (band): Later years

 New single "Place in my Heart" was scheduled for October 1983 as a teaser for an album to follow the following month.
-In interviews Collins promised a more direct and less polished sound:
+In interviews Collins said the new material would have more tension and excitement and would be recorded more directly in studio.

-We've got a lot more exciting, there's a lot more tension.
-We've been playing live in the studio — I'm not talking about a new hard times Orange Juice.
-It's just a reaction against all this blandness, to try and get some excitement.

 However, both the single and album were pulled following Ross and McClymont's decision to leave the group, citing 'musical differences'.
-Collins recalled:

-David [McClymont] had his own project, Ape The Scientific, and went off to Barbados to record with Dennis Bovell in Eddy Grant's studio, and he came back a lot more assertive, got confidence in his approach in the studio which clashed somewhat with mine.
-And that's when it fell into dissolution.
+Collins recalled MyClymont returned from recording in Barbados with greater confidence in the studio, which led to clashes in their approaches and contributed to the group's dissolution.

 The last appearance of the four-piece Orange Juice was their open-air festival appearance at Victoria Park, Hackney, on 6 August 1983, as part of the GLC Hiroshima Peace Festival - their first outdoor gig.

 Salvaged from the album sessions, the six-track EP Texas Fever, appeared belatedly in March 1984, containing one Ross-penned tune ('Punch Drunk') and five Collins originals, many seemingly inspired by the iconography of Americana.
 Less chart-friendly than the previous album, the collection seemed to signal Collins' desire to cement the band's cult status by positioning it as a political art-pop outfit.
-Collins explained:

-Texas Fever is a cattle disease, and I think that's a pretty good metaphor for the decline of the West and Capitalism.
-I like to think of Orange Juice as a fairly 'morally sound' group.
-I know a lot of people think Orange Juice are frivolous.
-Obviously we've laid ourselves wide open to attack, and people have often misrepresented us, misinterpreted what we're trying to do.
-But now I don't care — I've already made myself vulnerable.
+Collins explained Texas Fever as a metaphor for the decline of the West and capitalism and presented Orange Juice as a "morally sound" group despite its reputation for frivolity.